alldritt/LNSTemplateChooser/README.md

 # LNSTemplateChooser

-A recreation of the document template chooser found in Apple's iWork apps (Pages, Numbers &amp; Keynote) in iOS.
+A creation of the document template chooser for use with UIDocumentBrowserViewController-based applciations.

 ## iWork as a Starting Point

-Apple's iOS iWork apps (circa iOS 13) have quite complex template choosers because of the wide range of templates they offer.
+Apple's iOS iWork (Pages, Numbers &amp; Keynote) apps (circa iOS 13) have quite complex template choosers because of the wide range of templates they offer.
 The initial template view is a "grouped" arragement of templates targetting different tasks.
 Each group has a Show All action which takes you to a simpler view displaying the templates available for a particular group.

 ![iWOrk Template Chooser](Assets/iWorkTemplateChooser.png)